ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 The Internet is a global network of interconnected cables that span continents, connecting people and devices worldwide.
 I wanted to visualise this network on a map.

-To create this map, I used a GEOJSON file, a geospatial data interchange format based on JavaScript Object Notation (JSON).
+To create this map, I used a GeoJSON file, a geospatial data interchange format based on JavaScript Object Notation (JSON).
 These files contain data that helps plot lines, points, and polygons on maps.
 In this case, I used it to plot lines but will also use it to plot polygons later.
 This was made with the same tools mentioned in the points map.
 This was a simple map to produce as it only needed a single file to be plotted.
 It’s a very simple but effective way of portraying this type of data.

 The data displayed on the map was sourced from the [ArcGIS hub](https://hub.arcgis.com/maps/c12642b516bc4ee5bc9e89870ab14089/about).
 The code that produced this map can be found [here](https://github.com/Sahil590/30daymapchallenge/blob/main/Lines_Day2.py)